Cnuas

 Built for Education and Research & Development

-Cnuas is the lab environment behind the HiCAIN training programme and a platform for open infrastructure research.
+Cnuas is an open platform for infrastructure research and hands-on learning, and it is the environment HiCAIN courses run against.
 Students and researchers run real distributed-training workloads, RDMA microbenchmarks and MPI collectives against the emulated fabric, building the skills modern AI cluster operations demand, on a laptop.

 🎓